Para badminton

 David Toupé, one of para-badminton players from WH1 class.

-Para-badminton is a variant of badminton for athletes with a range of physical disabilities.
+Para badminton is a variant of badminton for athletes with a range of physical disabilities.
 Badminton World Federation (BWF) is the main governing body for para-badminton starting from June 2011.
-The sport was governed by Para Badminton World Federation (PBWF) until a unanimous decision to join BWF during a meeting in Dortmund in June 2011.In the wheelchair singles and SL3 classes a half court is used for play, with the area in front of the service line, near to the net, out of bounds.
-A full court is used for the SL4, SU5 and SH6 classes and all doubles matches.
-The height of the net is the same for all classes.
+The sport was governed by Para Badminton World Federation (PBWF) until a unanimous decision to join BWF during a meeting in Dortmund in June 2011.